jdthorpe/version-repo/README.md

 var my_async_repo = new dTransform(string_only_repo,JSON.stringify,JSON.parse)
 ```

-the same examlple in TypeScript with generic typing:
+the same examlple in TypeScript with generic types:

 ```TypeScript
 var string_only_repo = new MemoryRepo<string>()